umbraco/UmbracoDocs/12/umbraco-forms/editor/creating-a-form/fieldtypes/date.md

 Pikaday date picker can be localised based on the page the Form is rendered on.

 The date picker displays the picked date in the required locale.
-Using JavaScript, a hidden field is updated with a standard date format to send to the server for storing the record submission in a standard format.
+Using JavaScript, a hidden field updates with a standard date format to send server-side for storing record submissions.
 This avoids the locale mixing up the dates.

 To achieve localized date, a Razor partial view is included at `/Views/Partials/Forms/Themes/default/DatePicker.cshtml`.